THE BURNING OF THE 'VOLTURNO' - PAGE 56

 'Our' Carmania, officially numbered 120901 per Kathryn Atkin (thanks!), was built by John Brown & Co.
 Ltd. on the Clyde in Glasgow, Scotland, (Yard # 366) in 1905, a vessel of 19,524 gross tons, a capacity for 2,650 passengers, (300 in 1st class, 350 in 2nd class, and 2,000 in 3rd class) just over 650 feet long (650.4) and almost 73 feet wide (72.7).
 She was launched on Feb.
 21, 1905, the naming ceremony being performed by Lady Blythswood, the wife of a former aide to Queen Victoria.
 Cunard Line built two vessels at that time, the Caronia and the Carmania.
 The Caronia was powered by traditional steam 'quadruple-expansion engines'.
 The Carmania was powered by the then innovative steam turbine engines, which promised higher speeds, easier maintenance and lower operational costs.
 On her maiden voyage from Liverpool to New York, on Dec.
 2, 1905, Carmania's triple screw Parsons steam turbines proved their worth and turbines became the standard for liners of the future including the Lusitania and also the Mauretania which held the Blue Riband for nearly 25 years!
 In their time, the Caronia and the Carmania were the largest ships of the Cunard Line.
 Carmania had a service speed of 18 knots, I read, but could exceed that speed and surely did in getting to the scene of the burning Volturno in some very rough seas.
 Both Caronia and Carmania were equipped with the 'Stone-Lloyd' apparatus which closed all watertight doors throughout the ship simultaneously by hydraulic controls from the bridge.

 I had not read anywhere that Carmania went aground approaching New York on Sunday Dec.
 7, 1907 and was, in fact, aground for twelve hours.
 But it clearly was aground, as you can see from the next image which is of a page from the New York Herald.
 The item was for sale on e-Bay, in Feb.
-2005, and the image appears here with the kind permission of Alan Bergins of exacta45, whom we sincerely thank!
+2005, and the image appears here with the kind permission of Alan Bergins whose eBay store no longer exists, whom we sincerely thank!
 I did modify the image in one minor way.
 I moved the publication date at the top a bit to the left to permit visitors to read it all on screen.

 The Carmania was on the New York run for a number of years.
 I read that on Jun.
 2, 1910, whilst the ship was in Huskisson Dock at Liverpool, a fire broke out in her coal bunkers resulting in considerable fire & water damage to the passenger accommodation.
 The hull & machinery were undamaged, however.
 Repairs were effected & it re-entered service on Oct.
 4, 1910.
 (That last date would seem to be incorrect since there was, it would appear, a voyage from Liverpool to Boston via Queenstown & New York on Sep.
 6, 1910.
 See lower on this page.)